Elevator emoji

 Unicode wants to see if your emoji is identifiable without colour and at a small size.

-Bear in mind that greyscale emojis aren’t accepted – the elevator emoji I submitted was greyscale, but it might be that the rules have changed between my proposal and now.
+Bear in mind that greyscale emojis aren’t accepted – the elevator emoji I submitted was greyscale, but it looks like the rules changed between my proposal and now.

 Either that or Unicode took pity on me.

-It’s unlikely that Unicode will use your design for the final emoji.
-Individual platforms design their own graphics for each emoji anyway.
-So don’t panic if your images are a little crunchy.
+It’s unlikely that Unicode will use your design for the final emoji anyway.
+Individual platforms design their own graphics for each emoji, so don’t panic if your images are a little crunchy.

 Here’s how the lift emoji looks on different platforms.